- Comprehensive Wetland Habitat Program

 Do Not Feed Wildlife: There is plenty of food available in the wild.
 Human food can cause digestive problems, provide improper nutrition, and even kill an animal.

-This information on this page appeared as an Outdoor California.
-Article by Kari Lewis.
+This information on this page appeared as an Outdoor California article by Kari Lewis.
 Colleen Flannery (LFB), Patricia Perkins (R2), Bruce Forman (R2), Becky Christensen (Elkhorn Slough), Steve Juarez (R4), and Terri Stewart (R5) also contributed.
+It has since been updated to reflect recent changes.